 PRIMARY DUTIES--The following are examples of primary duties assigned to positions in this classification.
 Other related duties and responsibilities may be assigned.

-2. Plan, prioritize, assign, supervise, and review the work of assigned staff or division; participate in the selection of assigned staff; provide or coordinate staff training; work with employees to correct deficiencies; implement discipline procedures.
+1. Direct, oversee and coordinate the work of assigned staff or division; participate in the selection of assigned staff; provide or coordinate staff training; work with employees to correct deficiencies; implement discipline procedures.

 7. Oversee the inspection of and ensure proper operation of fire apparatus and equipment; assist with the development of equipment specifications; research and recommend equipment and apparatus purchases.